 2.2.
 Project Objectives

-CPRIT seeks to fund projects that will address objectives listed under Option A or Option B:
+CPRIT seeks to fund new projects that will address objectives listed under Option A or Option B. Expansion projects may address objectives under both Options A and B.

 A. Tobacco Prevention and Cessation for any age group